StackOverflowExcept1on/gear-tech-app/README.md

 # gear-tech-app

-> A GitHub App built with [Probot](https://github.com/probot/probot) that An application that helps manage the gear-tech/gear repository
+> A GitHub App built with [Probot](https://github.com/probot/probot) that helps manage the `gear-tech/gear` repository

 ## Setup